MericcaN41/discordjs-v14-template-ts/README.md

 ```js
 npm run build
 ```
-This command will also install the node modules if you haven't installed them.

 4) Once the build is complete it will generated a folder named `build` that contains compiled version of your ts code to js.
 You can run the following command in your terminal to run the project:
 ```js